 System Information Commands

-- UP key: Pressing the UP key will enter the last command entered into the command prompt.
-This is a quick way to correct commands that were made in error.
+UP key: Pressing the UP key will print the last command entered into the command prompt.
+This is a quick way to repeat previous commands or make corrections to commands.

 Hopefully this list of commands will make navigating Linux on your Raspberry Pi more efficient and enjoyable.
-If you feel that I have left anything out, please leave a comment to let us know!
+If you have any other commands that you use a lot, leave a comment to let us know!
 And be sure to subscribe to get an email when we publish new articles!